atrocore/atrocore/docs/01.atrocore/06.activities/docs.md

 !!
 Beware that this action is irreversible.

 !
-The Activities functionality can be further extended with the help of the [Revisions](../../04.collaboration/03.revisions) module, which allows you to view the field changes history in the pop-up and restore previous values from the change history.
-Go to our [store](https://store.atrocore.com/revisions/20179) to learn more about the "Revisions" module.*
+The Activities functionality can be further extended with the help of the [Revisions](https://store.atrocore.com/revisions/20179) module, which allows you to view the field changes history in the pop-up and restore previous values from the change history.